thomchr/SmkT2D/README.md

    MR-cig_day.T2D.R - the MR analyses of cigarettes per day on T2D (and CAD)

    summary_stats_forestplots.R - for generating all the forestplots

-   PDFs for derived forest plots and scatter plots are included here

    instrument_summary_tables.R - for pulling out all the instruments (See SupplementalTables.xlsx)